I do programming and research about programming languages.

 Until 2015 I was a PhD student in the Gallium team (see our shared research blog!) at INRIA Paris-Rocquencourt, France.
-My advisor is Didier Rémy.
+My thesis advisor is Didier Rémy.

 My main interest is programming languages.
 I'm familiar with statically typed functional programming languages such as OCaml, or more generally of ML tradition (SML, Haskell...).
 I'm interested in theoretical aspects of type systems, programming language implementation, general programming language concepts, and even some syntactic aspects.
 I have a preference for the formalizable aspects, or formalizable approaches to programming language aspects, rather than the often subjective appeal to taste or intuition.

 Outside the personal sphere, I communicate by e-mail -- and